vmware-archive/gp-r/HomePage.md

 We have put together a [video demo](https://docs.google.com/file/d/0B9bfZ-YiuzxQc1RWTEJJZ2V1TWc/edit?usp=sharing) of the debut release of PivotalR.
 We also provide the [deck](https://github.com/wjjung317/gp-r/blob/master/docs/PivotalR_Demo.pptx) and the [code](https://github.com/wjjung317/gp-r/blob/master/src/R/PivotalR_Demo.R) used in the demo.
 Note that the demo intends to highlight a selection of functionality in PivotalR - we encourage you to check out the documentation and explore all of its features.

+## <a name="pivotalr_install"/> Download & Installation

+PivotalR is available for download and installation from [CRAN](http://cran.r-project.org/web/packages/PivotalR/) and its [GitHub Page](https://github.com/madlib-internal/PivotalR).

 # Authors and Contributors